-If an Admission Body's admission agreement is terminated, the Administering Authority instructs the Fund Actuary to carry out a special valuation under Regulation 78 to determine whether there is any deficit.
+If an Admission Body's admission agreement is terminated, the Administering Authority instructs the Fund Actuary to carry out a special valuation under Regulation 38 of the Administration Regulations to determine whether there is any deficit.

 The assumptions adopted to value the departing employer's liabilities for this valuation will depend upon the circumstances.
 For example: